winterfx/gitoday/README.md

 # gitoday

 ## Background
-This is a simple CLI tool that retrieves the current day's GitHub trending repositories by code language.
-It also supports AI analysis of these repositories.
+This is a straightforward CLI tool that fetches the trending GitHub repositories for the current day by programming language.
+It also offers AI-powered analysis of these repositories, summarizing the information in a reader-friendly format.
 ## Install
 1. source code
    - Clone the repository